mendersoftware/mender-docs/09.Add-ons/01.Remote-Terminal/30.Mender-connect-configuration-file/50.Mender-connect-configuration-options/docs.md

 ##### ExpireAfterIdle

-The number of seconds without activity (no input from the user) after which mender-shell marks a session as expired.
-Note that you can specify both `ExpireAfterIdle` and `ExpireAfter`, in which case you can think of the latter as a "_hard limit_", i.e.: time after every mender-shell removes every session.
+The number of seconds without activity (no input from the user) after which mender-connect marks a session as expired.
+Note that you can specify both `ExpireAfterIdle` and `ExpireAfter`, in which case you can think of the latter as a "_hard limit_", i.e.: time after every mender-connect removes every session.

 ##### MaxPerUser